mawlstace/apm-traces/README.md

 1. Open Kibana (usually at http://localhost:5601)
 2. Navigate to Observability → APM
 3. Select your service from the Services list

+### using split_index.text

+there is elastic limitation for spliting the index from traces-apm-default to traces-apm-servicename-default where servicename is your application name the idea was to increase the performance of the elasticsearch under heavy apm indices however the elasticsearch has limitation to split from default index however the new indices can be created but the traces cant be seen in ui